atsepkov/drone/README.md

 either of the passed in states as a starting state.
 For example, in order to perform a new search query on Google, you can start at the home page (google.com) or any other page that has a search bar.

+#### Drone.shuffle

+    drone.shuffle(list: [])

+Returns a shuffled copy of the passed in list, useful for randomizing order of state traversal (i.e. during testing or if you want to avoid detection).
+Note that you can pass in a list of any elements, they do not need to be state names, they don't even need to be strings.

+#### Drone.diffImage

+    drone.diffImage(workImage: string, goldenImage: string, diffImage: string)

+Given two absolute paths, compare images and return the number of pixels that differ, return null if `goldenImage` does not exist.
+This method can be used in your state checks or in your testing.
+It is automaticlaly invoked by `TestDrone.test`.
+It will also generate an image representing the diff and store it to file with `diffImage` path.
+Images should be in PNG format.

 ### TestDrone

 #### TestDrone.test